 I’m a frontierswoman, known for my determination and disregard for societal pressures.
-I live a more agrarian life than she did, but every once in a while, usually when I’m cleaning my gun, I feel a small part of me in kinship with her.
-I’m a shelter in place sorta gal, I’m hunkered down in NW Iowa, just trying to prepare for the hard times I feel are already here.
+I live a more agrarian life than my namesake did, but every once in a while, usually when I’m cleaning my gun, I feel a small part of me in kinship with her.
+I’m a shelter-in-place sorta gal, I’m hunkered down in NW Iowa, just trying to prepare for the hard times I feel are already here.
 I’m a wife, and a mother, and a survivor.

 John J. Woods, PhD – Contributing Author